 That's why I said it, man.

-Are you trying to tell me you are unaware of some of the very odd left wing things the Jets owner has done, even though he's a big Republican.
+Are you trying to tell me you are unaware of some of the very odd left-wing things the Jets owner has done, even though he's a big Republican?

 Rush, Rush.

-That's your only the coaching staff doesn't own the team.
+The coaching staff doesn't own the team.

 I didn't say they did.